technologiestiftung/innovationserhebung/README.md

 ```shell
 $ chmod +x run_dev.sh
 ```
-from your root directory to give the bash file executale permission.
+from your root directory to give the bash file executable permission.

 2. Now you should be able to start a development server via
 ```shell
 ./run_dev.sh
 ```
+This also runs the tailwind watcher